Spirals-Team/correctness-attraction-experiments/README.md

 The experiments are the exploration of the perturbation envelop of each project.

-In order to explore it, we use 5 campaigns:
+In order to explore it, we use 5 explorations:

    * Add 1 at each call of each perturbation Point.
    * Add N, an increasing magnitude at each call of each perturbation points.
    * Add 1 with an increasing random probability.
    * Negation of Boolean at each call of each perturbation Point.
    * Negation of Boolean with an increasing random probability.

+Additionnal exploration :
    * Minus 1 at each call of each perturbation Point.

 ## Install